I'm Honey!

 That was my plan, and I am fulfilling all five of my goals.
 It was not easy.
 Nothing that has real meaning is easy.

-Five Signs You Are Stuck in the Past
+5 Signs You Are Stuck in the Past

 I know a person who lives in the past.
 It is one of my meaningful relationships.
 So, I am extremely aware of the pitfalls.
 If you have any of these signs, I think you are suffering from an addiction to what was… your past.
 Here are the signs.

 First, you constantly tell stories about your past.
 Second, you don’t plan for a better today.
 Also, you have very few, if any, relationships with interesting people.
 Next, you are sure your future will never reach the pinnacle of your past.
-You feel you have peaked.
-Finally, you are stuck.
-Not a good excuse!
-You have given up and decided to live in the past.

 Plan To Embrace Every Moment!

 I am a proponent of keeping a personal journal for three months.
-This is a great start informing your plan.
+This is a great start in forming your plan.
 You are expressing your thoughts, and you are enforcing self-discipline; a discipline you will surely need as you seek an interesting purpose in your life.

 Passages After 50